HelmholtzAI-Consultants-Munich/MLEE/README.md

 **Recommended: clone using HTTPS**

-Navigate to the local directory where you want to store the project (helpful that have created a folder there first and open it via VS code).
+Navigate to the local directory where you want to store the project (helpful if you have already created a folder there and open it via VS code).
 Then, open a terminal in VS code via the **Toggle Panel** and open a **Command Prompt** (CMD).
 Then, you can run the following commands: